Hecke modules and supersingular representations of U(2,1): Introduction

-In the course of constructing $\mathcal{E}_M$, it will become necessary to have several descriptions of the irreducible mod-$p$ representations of $\Gamma$ and $\Gamma'$, and their injective envelopes.
-In Section 5, we recall two parametrizations of these representations: one in terms of the simple modules of the respective finite Hecke algebras, based on the work of Carter and Lusztig (\cite{CL76}), and another in terms of highest weight modules.
-We provide a dictionary between these two descriptions, and prove a useful decomposition when $q = p$, which is used in determining the decomposition of certain injective envelopes.

-We next specialize to the case $q = p$.
-In this setting we are able to construct explicitly an auxiliary coefficient system $\mathcal{E}_M$ along with a morphism $\mathcal{D}_M\rightarrow \mathcal{E}_M$ (Section 7).
+To produce such quotients, we next specialize to the case when the residue field of $F$ has size $p$.
+In this setting we are able to construct explicitly an auxiliary coefficient system $\mathcal{E}_M$ (built out of injective envelopes of representations of finite reductive groups $\Gamma$ and $\Gamma'$ attached to $G$) along with a morphism $\mathcal{D}_M\rightarrow \mathcal{E}_M$.
 This morphism induces a map on the $0$-homology of the coefficient systems, and we consider the representation afforded by the image The result here is the following: